ndeshpa/eurekaclinical-admin-webclient/README.md

 1. Clone the [eurekaclinical-admin-webapp](https://github.com/eurekaclinical/eurekaclinical-admin-webapp)
-project from GitHub, and execute `mvn clean install` followed by `mvn tomcat7:run` in the root directory of the eureka project on the command line to run the server-side Eureka!
-Clinical Analytics code in embedded tomcat.
+project from GitHub, and execute `mvn clean install` followed by `mvn tomcat7:run -Ptomcat` in the root directory of the project on the command line to run the server-side Eureka!
+Clinical Admin code in embedded tomcat.
 The backend services must be listening on port 8443, which is the default.
 2. Back in the root directory of the web client project, execute `mvn clean install`.
 It will open the web client in your